Testlio/hype/content/post/lambda-getting-started.md

 As with the Swagger file, the stack template can also end up being several hundred lines long, so I've omitted an example from this post.
 I would, however, like to point out a trend here - with each level in our stack we have gone from more abstract to more concrete.

 Going from the 3 line Lambda function, to the 20 something line Swagger configuration, to a potentially hundred lines of CloudFormation stack template.
-With each successive step, we have taken more control over our infrastructure, gained more configurability, at the cost of having to understand it and ensuring its' correctness.
+With each successive step, we have taken more control over our infrastructure, gained more configurability, at the cost of having to understand the templates and ensuring their correctness.

-We should keep this in mind going forward, as understanding each part individually, allows us to make individual abstractions and tooling for each.
+We should keep this in mind going forward, as understanding each part individually allows us to make individual abstractions and tooling for each.
 Similarly, keeping the levels apart gives us more modularity in the system.

 ## Proposed Architecture

-We have 3 building blocks, levels, from AWS that we can use to design the architecture of our service.
-The blocks themselves are well-defined by AWS, however, the way they are combined is left up to us.
+We have 3 building blocks, from AWS that we can use to design the architecture of our service.
+The blocks themselves are well-defined by AWS, however, the way these are combined is left up to us.

 This brings us to the our proposed service architecture - a layered cake, where each layer knows what's above it, but not what's below it.